Our tech-led society has spawned a tech-savvy generation.

-And it’s not just the access to these devices (as any parent will agree) that’s important here – children love, and want them!
+And it’s not just the access to these devices (as any parent will agree) that’s important here.
+Children actively love, and want them!

-Tablets and mobile phones were ranked significantly higher in popularity than TVs or laptops, meaning that for the first time in history 5-15s now spend more time online than watching television (15 hours vs.13 hours 36 minutes).
+Tablets and mobile phones are far more popular than TVs or laptops.
+For the first time ever, children now spend more time online than they do watching television.

 I’d imagine these figures are probably no surprise to you at all!

 What happens in the classroom?